microsoft/YamUI/README.md

 ### Size limit

-* `npm run size` - package test component(s) with webpack, and inspect file size.
+* `npm run size` - package test component(s) with webpack and inspect file size.
 If the size limit is exceeded, the build will fail with `Package size limit has exceeded by x KB`.
 Configured in package.json.
 Add `-- --why` to visualize the package in the browser.

 ### Adding icons